top of page

 Family Safety and Happiness

-• Stay with your children at all times.
-Children must wear conference badges.
-Write your cell phone number (with area code) on the back so that we can reunite children with lost parents.
-Please take lost parents or children to the Conference Registration Desk.
+• Write your cell phone number (with area code) on the back of your children's badges so that we can reunite children with parents.
+The Conference Registration Desk is our designated family reunion point.

 • We do ask that parents of teens help honor our 1 a.m. curfew for their safety and as a courtesy of everyone at the hotel.

 • Please do not bring outside food into any of our meeting areas.
 You MAY bring items purchased at the hotel to those areas.
-(For example, bringing your coffee or a sandwich from the Espresso Bar is okay, bringing a Costco pizza or cooler, is not.)
+(For example, bringing your coffee or a sandwich from the Espresso Bar is okay, bringing a Costco pizza or a cooler, is not.)

 ALSO: